googleapis/java-spanner-jdbc/samples/spring-data-jdbc/README.md

 environment.

-This sample showcases this portability with an application that works on both Cloud Spanner PostgreSQL and traditional PostgreSQL with the same code base.
+This sample showcases this portability with an application that works on both Cloud Spanner PostgreSQL and open-source PostgreSQL with the same code base.

 ## Spring Data JDBC